 In order to further enhance the PASS program, the Probation Department provides a Truancy Officer to keep students in school.
 Truancy is often a gateway to delinquent behavior and is indicative of family dysfunction on a larger scale.
 The Truancy Officer is the Probation Department's representative on the School Attendance Review Board (SARB).
 This officer is instrumental in developing relationships with multi-generational truant families.
-The knowledge this officer possess about family dynamics allows other probation officers to make more appropriate decisions when disposing of a youth's referral.
+The knowledge this officer possesses in regard to family dynamics allows other probation officers to make more appropriate decisions when disposing of a youth's referral.
 With early intervention, we have prevented at-risk youth from becoming part of the criminal justice system.
 Based on juvenile supervision and referral data, it is clear the PASS program contributes to a significant reduction in the number of youth referred to the Court.

-Because of the COVID-19 pandemic, local school districts, budgets have been impacted significantly.
-However, school officials recognize the important and value of having PASS Officers embedded in the school.
+School officials recognize the important and value of having PASS Officers embedded in the school.
 As a result, the schools have agreed to continue to support the Probation Departments' efforts in reducing juvenile delinquency by continuing the PASS program.